 Bird lovers will be in their element here, but aside from feathered friends there’s also otters, field mice, water voles and other wildlife to see on day trips to Slimbridge.
 Grab a bag of bird feed on your way in (£1.50) to scatter among the many different species of birds and you’ll be amazed how far your kiddo will walk!
 With acres of space and themed habitats to explore, this is a great motivator.
 Be sure to take a swimming costume for little ones in Welly Boot Land – one of the best splash parks I’ve come across, with winding streams, an over-water obstacle course, slides and picnic tables (oh, and take a floating device to watch it float all the way round the water ways).
 More adventure awaits on the canoe safari (for an additional cost of £7), stepping stones and kids’ playgrounds.

 One of the easiest day trips from Bristol, this handsome Victorian mansion sits in a beautiful sprawling estate, surrounded by rolling countryside.
-As well as acres of to explore, logs to balance on, a natural play area with wood obstacle course and ancient tractor, there are family-friendly activities taking place all summer-long.
-From evening ranger walks, to an alpaca trail, tales for tots and horse and carriage rides and family workshops in the spectacular walled garden.
+As well as acres of to explore, logs to balance on, a natural play area with wood obstacle course and ancient tractor, family-friendly activities take place all summer-long.

 About a 45-minute drive from Bristol, the Cheddar Gorge and Caves are designated as an Area of Outstanding Natural Beauty.
 As well as spectacular views from the top of England’s longest gorge, it’s also possible to explore Gough’s cave, which is over 500,000 years old!
 Day trips there this summer to get into the cave man spirit and see where Cheddar Man, Britain’s oldest most complete skeleton was discovered.
 Find out how humans lived over 40,000 years ago in this very spot, and forage among the great grasslands for food.
 There’s also prehistoric dress-up and thumb clay pot-making, plus tons more for families.